Here's How To Use Instagram's New Stories Feature

-Instagram introduced a major new feature today: Instagram Stories.
+Instagram have just introduced a major new feature: Instagram Stories.
 Like the Snapchat feature of the same name, it's a place you can upload a quick, fun photo or video; add some details such as a drawing or text; and then share it with your followers until it expires 24 hours later.

 If you're a Snapchat diehard, you'll already be fairly familiar with the fundamentals of Instagram Stories.
 But either way, here's what you need to know so you'll be an expert when it rolls out to your phone in the coming weeks.